Midwives in Scotland reject latest NHS pay offer

 "While we acknowledge that the Scottish government has listened to some of the concerns regarding career opportunities and development, it has failed to meet our members' needs on pay."

-Last month, Holyrood ministers tabled an improved deal averaging 7.5% to health workers threatening industrial action.
+Last month, Holyrood ministers tabled an improved pay offer averaging 7.5% to health workers threatening industrial action.

-Annual pay rises under the latest deal would range from a flat rate payment of £2,205 for staff in Bands 1 to 4 and up to £2,660 for staff in Bands 5 to 7, backdated to April.
+Annual salary rises under the proposal would range from a flat rate payment of £2,205 for staff in Bands 1 to 4 and up to £2,660 for staff in Bands 5 to 7, backdated to April.

 This represents an increase of 11.3% for the lowest paid workers and delivers an average uplift of 7.5%.

+Unite and Unison chose to accept the deal, however, the GMB union became the first to reject it last week.

-The Scottish government said previously that the pay offer was unprecedented for front-line employees at a "time of extraordinary financial challenges".
+The Scottish government said previously that the pay offer was unprecedented for front-line employees and would ensure NHS workers in Scotland remain the best paid in the UK.

 The RCM is part of the Scottish Terms and Conditions Committee (STAC), which negotiates pay deals with the Scottish government.
 STAC staff will meet with ministers on Thursday to share the outcomes of their respective consultations, the RCM said.